scottvr/pbngen/README.md

 -   `diagonal` (default, or set by preset): Fast, places labels on a diagonal grid within regions.
 Can sometimes be dense.
 -   `centroid`: Places a single label at the geometric center of each region.
 Best for simple, convex shapes.
 -   `stable`: Finds the most "stable" point within each region (deepest inside the color).
-Often gives good placement but is significantly slower.
+Often gives good placement but in very crowded/dense pbn canvases, a single label can be difficult to see.

 -----